-Understanding the very latest in legislation and good practice
+Learn about the very latest in legislation and good practice

-By their very nature, equality and diversity topics are constantly changing.
-Are you up to speed?
 Would you, your governing body, directors, managers, staff, volunteers and stakeholders be able to determine confidently the impact on your organisation of the latest changes and developments.

 Equality and Diversity have long been important dimensions for all organisations but especially so for those working in or with the Public Sector where Inspection Frameworks, Performance Monitoring, Tendering and Contractual Renewal all require staff to be kept well informed.